 Any income you generate from freelancing must be declared on your income tax.
 As a freelancer in Canada, you declare your freelancing payments as business income on the Form T2125.

 The Form T2125 is part of your T1 tax return.
-If your business is a sole proprietorship or partnership, you’ll file a T1 business income tax form—the same income tax return you use to file your personal income taxes.
+If your business is a sole proprietorship or partnership, you’ll file a T1 business income tax form.
+This is the same income tax return you use to file your personal income taxes.

 A contractor or self-employed person who provides services to a larger company may receive a T4A from them, which shows how much the contractor was paid.
 For those filing a T4 or T4A, they must be filed by April 30.
 However, if you’re filing a T2125, the deadline is June 17.

 NB: If you owe money to the CRA, it has to be paid by April 30 — no matter what form you’re submitting!

 What Is The Best Way For Canadian Freelancers To Get Paid?

 For Canadians wishing to receive payments – from anywhere in the world – there is no better way than using REMITR Collect.
 Once you register for REMITR Collect, you will receive a free REMITR Global Account.